Welcome to my new web page

 interesting and will come back often to visit.

-I hope to put the detailed descriptions on as quickly as possible.
+to put the detailed descriptions on as quickly as possible.

 We have had a great time in our “CATHEDRAL QUEST” and we would like

 to share our adventures with you.
-Each

 of us sees different things when we look at the great cathedrals.
-It has been

 It has been sad to hear people on our organized trips groan when the bus

 pulls in front of another cathedral.
-How

 often I have heard the comment about cathedrals – “If you have seen one you

 have seen them all!”
-How

-untrue.
-Of the 133 churches, 47 have
+Of the 256 churches, 82 have

 been actual cathedrals – cathedral being the church that contains the cathedra